Span Smart Panel ($3,500 hardware, $6,500–10,000 installed) — 32 controllable circuits, best backup management, deepest battery integration.

 Smart panels are a big investment for the right home and total overkill for the wrong one.
 If you have solar and you're adding a battery storage system, the math works: skip the critical load subpanel, stretch battery runtime by 40%, and manage every circuit from your phone.
 For that use case, the Span Smart Panel 200A is the pick — deepest battery integration, best app, 10-year warranty.

 Don't want to replace the whole panel?
 The Leviton 2nd Gen Smart Breakers let you swap in smart breakers one at a time in an existing Leviton load center.
-And if you're already in the Savant world, the Savant Power System gives you modular circuit control without touching the panel.
+And if you're already in the EcoFlow battery ecosystem, the EcoFlow Smart Home Panel 3 gives you 32-circuit control with a 20ms transfer switch at $700 less than Span.

 Get the Span Smart Panel 200A if you have solar panels and a battery system (or plan to install them) — it eliminates the critical load subpanel, stretches battery runtime by 40%, and gives you the most integrated energy management in any residential panel.